masak/alma/spec/03-statements.md

 <catch-phaser> ::= "CATCH" <xblock> <semicolon>
 ```

-At most one `CATCH` block per surrounding block is allowed.
+At most one `CATCH` phaser per block is allowed.

 ## 3.11 `LEAVE` phaser